 Odds are I zoomed past the Emerson Resort and Spa on Route 28 near Mount Tremper dozens of times but never noting their pet-friendly accommodations.
 Finally enlightened to their policies, I reserved an overnight with Mom and the family pet.

 Fittingly, the luxury hotel champions the prosaic philosophies of one of America’s leading voices of nature and dogs, Ralph Waldo Emerson.
 Posthumous excerpts of his beloved poetry adorn the walls of 26 beautifully-appointed guest suites.
 Sunken tubs, marble tile, gas fireplaces and dog treats included!

 Spa clinics focus on staying healthy while indoor experiences include the World’s Largest Kaleidoscope and a one-of-a-kind art installation called Watershed: The Flow of Time Through Place.

-At the Woodnotes Grill restaurant, Mom and I toasted the occasion with bottle of Pinot and plates of “Catskill Creative Cooking.”
+At the Woodnotes Grill restaurant, Mom and I toasted the occasion with a bottle of Pinot and plates of “Catskill Creative Cooking.”